Submitting Articles and Essays to Cornell Law Review

 Student Note Submission Dates

-A comprehensive guide detailing Cornell Law Review’s note expectations and the note-on process is forthcoming.
+For a comprehensive guide detailing Cornell Law Review’s note selection process, expectations for publishable Notes, and the note-on process, see the following Cornell Law Review Note Guide.

 Contact Senior Notes Editor Zora Franicevic (firstname.lastname@example.org).